0%

 The third time was not the charm.

-Sonya approached the guard without incident, even succeeded in knocking him unconscious with the butt of her handgun.
+Sonya approached the guard without incident, even knocking him unconscious with the butt of her handgun.

-Unfortunately, this guard had his finger on the trigger of his shotgun.
+Unfortunately, this guard fingered the trigger of his shotgun.
 As he went down, he fired.
 The noise echoed through the container-made canyon.

-It also got the attention of two guards on the container tops.
+It also got the attention of two guards on top of the containers.
+They made their way toward Canary’s position and spotted her.

 The guards aimed their weapons at Canary.
-Since she and Sonya had already made some noise, a little more wasn’t gonna hurt anybody.
+She and Sonya already made some noise; a little more wasn’t gonna hurt anybody — well, anybody that didn’t deserve to get hurt.

-Canary’s sonic blast knocked the gunmen backward.
-Their guns clattered to the container tops as they crashed down unconscious.
+The force of Canary’s sonic blast knocked the gunmen backward.
+Their guns clattered onto the container tops as they crashed down unconscious.
+They wouldn’t be hearing anything for a few days, either.

-Canary ran across the container, getting one container away from a drop to the gangplank.
+Canary ran across the container, getting one container away from a drop to the open area that led to the cargo ship’s gangplank.
 A shotgun blast pounded the container’s side.

 Thank goodness for criminals with lousy aim, Canary thought.